fbohz/coingecko/README.md

 # Coingecko - A CoinGecko API with CLI Interface

 Pushes all coin data from Coingecko API.
-Also lists top 100 coins.
+Also lists top 100 coins and over market info.

-Disclaimer: This is my first Ruby gem so any feedback is greatly welcomed!
+Disclaimer: This is my first published Ruby gem so any feedback is greatly welcomed!

 ## Installation